* Leader of the Armed Islamic Group, an Algerian terrorist group that murdered tens of thousands

-Born in 1970, Antar Zouabri was the leader of the Algeria-based Armed Islamic Group (GIA) from 1996 to 2002.
-He declared the overwhelming majority of Algerians -- who did not support the GIA -- to be "infidels" and thus legitimate targets for murder.
-Under Zouabri's stewardship, the GIA was responsible for tens of thousands of killings.
-He also encouraged GIA soldiers to kidnap thousands of girls for use as sex slaves.
+From July 1996 to February 2002, Zouabri served as the leader of the Algeria-based Armed Islamic Group (GIA).
+He viewed the overwhelming majority of his countrymen — who did not support the GIA — as “infidels” who were, therefore, legitimate targets for murder.
+Under Zouabri’s stewardship, the GIA was responsible for tens of thousands of killings.
+Zouabri also encouraged GIA soldiers to kidnap thousands of girls for use as sex slaves.

 Zouabri evaded police and army manhunts for years by traveling through rugged mountains and thick forests, often accompanied by hundreds of fellow rebels.
-In February 2002 he was killed in a gun battle with Algerian military forces near the city of Algiers.
+But on February 9, 2002, he was killed by Algerian troops in a gunfight in his hometown of Boufarik, approximately 35 kilometers south of Algiers.